anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

     sudo make -j$(nproc)
     sudo make altinstall
 ```

-##### **Step 3B.3: Make Python 3.12 the Default**
+Now run the following commands to make Python 3.12 the default:
 ```
 sudo update-alternatives --install /usr/bin/python3 python3 /usr/local/bin/python3.12 1
 python3.12 -m ensurepip --default-pip python3.12 -m pip install --upgrade pip setuptools
 ```

-#### **Step 3C: Python Environment Setup**
+#### Step 3C: Setting Up the Python Environment

-Now, we will create a Python environment with Python 3.12.
+Now we will create a Python environment with Python 3.12.
 This step is necessary to make sure we use the correct version of Python with the correct dependencies.
-First, we need to install the venv module with the following command:
+First, we install the venv module with the following command:
 ```
     sudo apt install python3-venv
 ```

 Next, in your terminal, run:
 ```
     python3 -m venv ~/active_matcher
 ```

 This will create a virtual environment named active_matcher.
 To activate this environment, run the following:
 ```
     source ~/active_matcher/bin/activate
 ```

 To make sure everything is correct, run:
 ```
     python3 --version
 ```